Kraego/OpenDTU-Grafana-Howto/OpenDTUGrafana.md

 ### Telegraf - Buckets for downsampled data

-* Create Buckets for downsampled data
+* Create Buckets for downsampled data (this setup is for one year, if you want to keep the data longer adjust the `--retention` parameter)

   ```bash
   influx bucket create -o "[YOUR ORGANIZATION]" -n telegraf/day --retention 1d --shard-group-duration 1h